agonkolgeci/discord-handler-js/README.md

 # discord-handler-js
 Handler Open-Source for Discord in JavaScript.
-This is the first version of discord-handler-js.
 There are all features in this version:

  - Optimization
  - Structured
- - Custom Config
+ - Custom Configuration

 ## » Requirements :

+ - (git)
+ - NodeJS
- - (Git)
+ - Modules necessary:
- - NodeJs
+    - **discord.js**
- - Module ` discord.js `

 ## » Downloading :

-Clone the repo using command ` git clone https://github.com/Jielos/discord-handler-js ` or download the .zip with https://github.com/Jielos/discord-handler-js/archive/master.zip .
+Clone the repo using command ` git clone https://github.com/Jielos/discord-handler-js ` or download the .zip with https://github.com/Jielos/discord-handler-js/archive/master.zip.

 ## » Setup :

-Put your secret token bot in ` Configs/config.json `.
-Install the module ` discord.js ` with ` npm install discord.js ` in terminal.
+Put your secret token of your application in ` /src/resources/config.json `, then install modules necessary with ` npm install ` in the terminal.

 ## » Start :

-To start the handler, run this command in terminal ` node Main.js ` .
+To start the app, run this command in terminal ` node app.js `.
+And have fun!